agathisproject/pinus-strobus/README.md

 ## with MPLAB

+- Close any open projects in your MPLAB IDE
+- Update from git (see above)
-- Open the project in MPLAB.
+- Open the project in MPLAB IDE
 - Click Production -> Clean and Build Project (Shift+F11)

 ## with CLI